dstoppacher/dstoppacher.github.io/_posts/2021-06-07-A-testrun-on-merger-trees-final.md

   <figure>
   <img src="{{ site.baseurl }}/plots/2021-06-07_MAH_Mvir_fraction_var-sims.png">
-  <figcaption>Fractional variation in % of the mass growth histories of most massive top-node halos from various dark matter simulations.
+  <figcaption>Fractional variation in % of the halo mass between two progenitor halos of most massive top-node halos as a function of the scale factor from various dark matter simulations.
   </figcaption>
 </figure>

- For comparision reason the redshift evolution of $$V_{max}$$.
+All simulation show considerable variations in the mass accrection history (MAH) between direct progenitors on the main branch.
+However, Cholla has the functions  with the most "spikes" visible in the accrection history of its progenitors.
+For comparision reason we also show the evolution of $$V_{max}$$ which shows less variations than the halo mass.

   <figure>
   <img src="{{ site.baseurl }}/plots/2021-06-07_MAH_Vmax-fraction_var-sims.png">
-  <figcaption>Fractional variation in % of the V_max property of most massive top-node halos from various dark matter simulations.
+  <figcaption>Fractional variation in % of the Vmax property between direct progenitors of most massive top-node halos as a function of the scale factor from various dark matter simulations.
   </figcaption>
 </figure>